undergrad-partner-school

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
-For students who have a passion for media and communication, Hood College publishes its own newspaper and has its own radio station.
+For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
+For students looking to explore media and communication, Hood College publishes its own newspaper and has its own radio station.

 FAQ